Hello lovely readers. I have a confession to make. A big one. This Luscious Lemon Bundt Cake is definitely not perfect! However it is delicious.

 I have addressed this in the method, so although the photos show exactly how this cake was made, the method corrects the mistakes I made.
 This also includes over-fillng the Bundt tin!
 I should have used a bigger tin or left some of the cake batter out, instead of using it all.
 Bundt tins should never be filled more than three quarters full.

 So I hid the stuck bit of cake the best way I could – with icing!!

 Thick, luscious, lemon icing, draped over a moist lemon cake with a hidden lemon layer inside.
 If you like lemon flavours, you will go Bonkers over this Bundt!!

 With the new method this cake bakes perfectly, however, whenever you are baking, sometimes things don’t always go to plan.
-If any hitches can be covered or concealed, go ahead.
+So if there are any hitches that can be covered or concealed, go ahead.
 Sometimes though, if it’s cooked through but wont hold together, make a big jug of custard and have it for pudding!

 Recipe : Makes one 10″ Luscious Lemon Bundt Cake

 225g/8oz Unsalted Butter (plus 4tbsp extra for greasing the bundt pan)

 225g/8oz Plain White Flour

 5tbsp Lemon Curd – I use Waitrose own brand

 1 Whole Lemon – scrubbed with a brush under running hot water